gagliardetto/codemill/README.md

 `codemill` helps with the creation of codeql models for Go.

-You build a spec of a module in a browser-base UI, adding models and selectors to it, and then it generates the corresponding codeql and go code.
+You build a spec of a module in a browser-based UI, adding models and selectors to it, and then it generates the corresponding codeql and go code.

 ### Currently supported codeql models